 Conclusion

 Are you working through family law issues with a former partner?
 Fixed fee family law services can work in some circumstances.
 But they may not provide complete transparency and are inflexible.
-As a dedicated provider of family law services, Shanahan Family Law uses an hourly rate to help eligible clients cover legal fees cost-effectively while ensuring every agreement reached is legally binding.
+As a dedicated provider of family law services, Shanahan Family Law uses an hourly rate so clients can see how their legal fees are charged as the matter progresses.
+Where an agreement is reached, our solicitors can advise on the steps that may be required to formalise it.
 This allows us to provide tailored solutions and ensure clients understand how legal assistance is costed.

 Are you looking for an experienced family lawyer?